Huegoxaga/notes/java/README.md

   - Cached Thread Pools
   - Scheduled Thread Pools
   - Fork Join Pools (for recursive algorithms)
+    - It forks the tasks by breaking the task down into smaller tasks until the base case is reached
+    - Then the framework will "join" the threads by waiting for all threads to complete execution
+    - Each available thread (task) in the pool tries to "steal" or find work that is submitted to the pool or created by other threads (tasks)
+    - Basically, when a thread is waiting on a join (sub tasks to be completed), it will look for other work to do
+      - Threads take full advantage of their running time
+      - Better performance
+    - By default a ForkJoinPool will create a thread pool equal to the system’s number of available processors
 - This solves the issue of unbounded thread creation including
   - Thread Lifecycle Overhead
   - Resource Consumption